eth-easl/deltazip/README.md

-# FMZip
+# DeltaZip

-FMZip is a library for lossless and lossy compression of foundation models.
+DeltaZip is a library for lossless and lossy compression of foundation models.

 It supports (or will support) the following algorithms: